stechstudio/laravel-zipstream/README.md

 - `ZIPSTREAM_CONFLICT_STRATEGY=replace`: Keep the latest file, overwrite previous files at the same path
 - `ZIPSTREAM_CONFLICT_STRATEGY=rename`: Append a number to the conflicting file name, e.g. `file.txt` becomes `file_1.txt`

+Note: filenames are compared case-insensitive. `FILE.txt` and `file.TXT` are considered conflicting.
+If you are working only on a case-sensitive filesystem you can set `ZIPSTREAM_CASE_INSENSITIVE_CONFLICTS=false`.
+Don't do this if you have Windows users opening your zips!

 ## Save Zip to disk

 Even though the primary goal of this package is to enable zip downloads without saving to disk, there may be times you'd like to generate a zip on disk as well.
 And you might as well make use of this package to do so.